Munna Bhai: Lage Raho Munna Bhai

-Third Munna Bhai film

-On 25 February 2016, Sanjay Dutt was released from Yerwada Central Jail after completing his sentence (2013-2016) for illegal possession of firearms in 1993.
-Vidhu Vinod Chopra announced on 29 September 2016 that production on the third Munna Bhai film, again starring Dutt in the title role, will begin in 2017.

-TV commercial
+TV commercials

 A television commercial named "Munna Bhai fight against dengue" made by the Minister of Health and Family Welfare (India) in 2016 features 'Munna Bhai' and 'Circuit'.
 It was made to create awareness of dengue fever.
+Dutt reprised his role of Munna Bhai in several Acko commercials.

 Popularity

-The character Munna Bhai was counted as one of top 20 fictional characters in Bollywood The film Lage Raho Munna Bhai popularized the term Gandhigiri.
+The character Munna Bhai was counted as one of top 20 fictional characters in Bollywood.
+The film Lage Raho Munna Bhai popularised the term Gandhigiri.